terrancecorley/devSnips-client/README.md

 Before registering for the application it is recommended you know the basics of [markdown](https://guides.github.com/features/mastering-markdown/).

 ## Site Link
+There is currently an **issue** with the error handling on the login and registration forms.
+For now you may use a demo account to login and view the functionality of the app.

+Username: user1

+Password: testtesttest

 You can view the application [here](https://trusting-hodgkin-3af2bc.netlify.com/).

 ## Screenshots